KaustubhShejole/Library-Management-System/README.md

 ---

 ## Setup
 You can run the following command and install everything needed.
-MongoDB needs to be setup separately.
+MongoDB (7.0.5 version was used) needs to be setup separately.
 ```
 npm install
 ```